nisaacdz/blockchain/README.md

 ## Usage

 The blockchain implementation can be used to create and manage a decentralized ledger of transactions.
-Most functionalities are enabled through generics and traits so that you can wrap around your custom structs.
+Most functionalities are enabled through generics and traits.

+To get started, check the documentations to see which traits to implement and which types to use in the generic structs

 Transactions can be signed and verified using ed25519.

 `Record` types can be encrypted with sha256 or other algorithms

-`Record` types are signable into `SignedRecords` so block are not signable.
-A block will only be allowed on top of the blockchain if and only if all the SignedRecords contained within it are valid.
+`Record` types are signable into `SignedRecords`.

+`Block` types consist of one or more `SignedRecords`.

+`Block` types can be verified and placed on the blockchain.

-The `blockchain` module provides the core functionality for creating and managing the blockchain, while the `io` module provides the interface for storing and retrieving blocks.
+The `blockchain` module provides the core functionality for creating and managing the blockchain.

+The `io` module provides the interface for storing and retrieving blocks.

 The `gen` module wraps the hashing and key generation

-The `utils` module contains a simple `Transaction` struct mainly for the purpose of illustrating the core functionalities of this crate.
+The `utils` module contains a simple implementations that you will find handy.

+The `errs` module contains custom `Err` types used in the crate.

 ## Contributing

 Contributions to this project are welcome.
 If you find a bug or want to suggest an improvement, please create an issue or submit a pull request.

 ## License